 Consultation on an international scale

-With a view to developing the 2019-2021 CSR roadmap, during the first half of 2017, Legrand organised a materiality assessment aimed at all its stakeholders.
-Widely shared and validated by the different governance bodies of the Group, this consultation, the first on this scale for Legrand, enabled us to rank and prioritise CSR issues for the 2019-2021 roadmap.
+With a view to developing the 2022-2024 CSR roadmap, during the first half of 2021 Legrand organised a materiality assessment aimed at all its stakeholders.
+Widely shared and validated by the different governance bodies of the Group, this consultation will enable us to rank and prioritise CSR issues for the next 2022-2024 roadmap.